ptdriscoll/npm-workflow/README.md

 1. Create a new image folder with a unique name in src\assets and add hero images
 2. Add custom labels and titles to the `custom_content` JavaScript object in src/index.html
+3. Create a Google Analytics campaign code for each piece of content:
    - For example: **?utm_source=facebook&utm_medium=cpc&utm_campaign=Passport-2017&utm_content=Victoria**
    - Make sure the UTM parameter for the campaign name has "Passport" in it: **utm_campaign=Passport-2017**
    - Make sure the content parameters match thekeys in `custom_content`: **&utm_content=Victoria**